ejmastnak/spm-potentiation/results/README.md

 ### Generate results programmatically

-After downloading, this directory is empty except for the `README.md` file, with the following structure:
+After downloading, this directory is empty except for the `README.md` and license files, with the following structure:
 ```
 results
+├── LICENSE-CC-BY.md
 └── README.md
 ```
 But the directory structure should eventually look like this:
 ```
 results
+├── LICENSE-CC-BY.md
 ├── README.md
 ├── spm-params-by-set-across-subj
 ├── spm-params-by-subj-across-sets-1mps